Giphy/giphy-react-native-sdk/docs/api.md

 ## GiphyVideoView

+**Note**: If you use GIPHY Clips on the Android platform, you need to [set up clips integration](./clips.md#giphy-clips-setup-android-only) before working with the GiphyVideoView component.

 Similar to the [GiphyMediaView](#giphymediaview) which works for GIFs, Stickers, and Text, the GPHVideoView is a component that makes it easy to play back GiphyMedia clips video assets.
 The GiphyVideoView will only work for GiphyMedia where the `isVideo` property is `true`.